CA-TCN: A Causal-Anticausal Temporal Convolutional Network for Direct Auditory Attention Decoding: Introduction

 \section{Introduction}

-In complex auditory environments, such as the well-known Cocktail Party scenario ~\cite{cherry_experiments_1953}, multiple sound sources compete simultaneously for perceptual dominance.
+\IEEEPARstart{I}{n} complex auditory environments, such as the well-known Cocktail Party scenario ~\cite{cherry_experiments_1953}, multiple sound sources compete simultaneously for perceptual dominance.
 In these situations, the human auditory system is able to selectively attend to a target source while suppressing irrelevant acoustic information.
 For individuals with hearing impairment, however, this selective filtering mechanism is often severely compromised, leading to significant difficulties in everyday listening conditions.
 Conventional hearing aids frequently fail to provide effective assistance in such scenarios, which is reflected in their limited adoption, with only 10–20\% of hearing-impaired individuals using them on a regular basis~\cite{lesica_why_2018}.
 Recent advances in deep learning–based sound source separation algorithms~\cite{luo_convtasnet_2019, wang_deep_2017} offer the potential to extract clean speech signals from complex acoustic mixtures.
 Nevertheless, a key challenge remains: identifying and selecting the attended source in a seamless and user-driven manner~\cite{hjortkjaer_realtime_2025}.
 In this context, auditory attention decoding (AAD) aims to detect attended source directly from neural activity, emerging as a promising cognitively driven solution that could enhance hearing aids performance~\cite{geirnaert_electroencephalographybased_2021}.

 Numerous studies have demonstrated the feasibility of decoding auditory attention including electroencephalography (EEG) \cite{aiken_human_2008, osullivan_attentional_2015}, magnetoencephalography (MEG) \cite{akram_robust_2016} and electrocorticography (ECoG) \cite{dijkstra_identifying_2015, raghavan_improving_2024} measures.
-Among these, EEG is widely regarded as the most suitable for real-world applications due to its scalability, wearability, and relatively low cost.
-Many cognitive processes associated with attention are reflected in neural oscillations \cite{meyer_neural_2018}, several of which have been leveraged to identify the attended source.
-In this study, we considered the so-called entrainment property, where a sequence of acoustic cues drives the cycles of a given neural oscillation into a phase aligned rhythmic sequence \cite{meyer_synchronous_2020}.
-This low-level neural mechanism is elicited on EEG signals at low-frequency bands, typically Delta (1-4 Hz) and Theta (4–8 Hz) \cite{viswanathan_electroencephalographic_2019}, where a phase-locking phenomenon occurs between the envelope of the speech and neural oscillations.
+Among these, EEG is considered the most suitable for real-world applications due to its scalability, wearability, and relatively low cost.
+Many cognitive processes associated with attention are reflected in neural oscillations \cite{meyer_neural_2018}, several of which have been exploited to identify the attended sound source.